tengu-team/layer-sojobo/README.md

 # API
 The entire api is modular: extra modules will be loaded automatically if placed in the api-folder, provided they follow the naming rules and provide the required functions.
-The Documentation of the API can be found [here](https://github.com/tengu-team/layer-sojobo/wiki).

 ## API-modules
 The api is written in Flask.
 This allows the use of blueprints to expand the api.
 API-modules file names must follow